-OTHERS FORM man; I only report him: and particular one. represent a ill and whom, if I had to enough. ioned certainly him anew.
-T should model something else than what make is: but that's past recalling.
+OTHERS FORM man; I only report him: and represent a particular one, ill fashioned enough, and whom, if I had to model him anew, I should certainly make something else than what he is: but that's past recalling.
 Now, though the features of my picture alter and change, 'tis not, however, unlike: the world eternally turns round; all things therein are incessantly moving, the earth, the rocks of Caucasus, and the pyramids of Egypt, both by the public motion and their own.
 Even constancy itself is no other but a slower and more languishing motion.
-I cannot fix my object: 'tis always tottering and reeling by a natural giddiness: I take it as it is at the instant I consider it: I do not paint its being, I paint its passage; not a passing from one age to another, or, as the people say, from seven to seven years, but from day to day, from minute to minute.
-I must accommodate my history to the hour: I may presently change, not only by fortune, but also by intention.
+I cannot fix my object; 'tis always tottering and reeling by a natural giddiness; I take it as it is at the instant I consider it; I do not paint its being, I paint its passage; not a passing from one age to another, or, as the people say, from seven to seven years, but from day to day, from minute to minute, I must accommodate my history to the hour: I may presently change, not only by fortune, but also by intention.
 'Tis a counterpart of various and changeable accidents, and of irresolute imaginations, and, as it falls out, sometimes contrary: whether it be that I am then another self, or that I take subjects by other circumstances and considerations: so it is that I may peradventure contradict myself, but, as Demades said, I never contradict the truth.
 Could my soul once take footing, I would not essay but resolve: but it is always learning and making trial.